Many Laval residents are asking about composting, and whether the city can collect organic waste from larger residential and commercial properties.

 As for the city’s biomethanization factory, which is currently in the phase of studies, plans and quotes, it is planned to receive the total volume of ICI on the territory to maximize its production.

-The city will spend $100.2 million over the next three years to build the plant, which has a $196 million-price-tag, adjacent to the La Pinière water treatment plant in Saint-Vincent-de-Paul to convert organic matter into compost and energy using drying and biogas processes.
+The city will spend $100.2 million over the next three years to build the plant, which has a $196 million-price-tag, with the balance of the money coming from Quebec.
+The pant is adjacent to the La Pinière water treatment plant in Saint-Vincent-de-Paul to convert organic matter into compost and energy using drying and biogas processes.
 When asked at the December council meeting about its progress or lack thereof, Dufour said a dedicated team has been working on the project for two years, and the plan is taking into account the errors of other jurisdictions.
 “Nevertheless, I assure you that the project is advancing.”

 Once operational, it will process nearly 145,000 tons of organic material and sludge from residences, industries, businesses and institutions, as well as sewage and sludge from Laval’s three sewage treatment plants.